StefanoMezzini/intro-to-spatial-2025/questions.md

 - I would be most interested in spatial clustering methods
 - Tips on efficient data/code management would also be nice to include in this workshop.
 Thanks!
 - Lecture slides and materials needed for the workshop and used during the workshop to be provided prior to the workshop to be prepared for the workshop please.
+- What is the difference plotting spatial data using R and GIS?
+What are the benefits using R?